 After arriving and setting up camp, we went for a relaxing walk around the Friends Nature Trail.
 An easy loop which took us around forty minutes, it weaves its way in between two creeks that flow down the eastern side of the range.
 The following morning we drove the 10km to Buxton Mountain Bike Park to soak up the flowy goodness on offer before a well-earned lunch at the Buxton Pub.

-Up early the next day, we were out of camp by 8am with a goal of attacking Sugarloaf Peak, at the southern end of the park.
-We took Messmate Track and after an hour of mostly gentle climbing we reached the Sugarloaf Saddle rest area and prepared for the real ascent.
+Up early the next day, we were out of camp by 8.00am with a goal of attacking Sugarloaf Peak, at the southern end of the Cathedral Ranges.
+We took Messmate Track and after an hour of mostly-gentle climbing, we reached the Sugarloaf Saddle rest area and prepared for the real ascent.

 The final ascent to the 840m peak of Cathedral Peak put the day into perspective.
-Staring south down the ridge line, Sugarloaf Peak seemed impossibly close given the hours we had just put in.
-It had been a tough morning and refuelling under the trig point with a view of the clouds rolling up the valley was the perfect lunch break.
+Staring south down the ridgeline, Sugarloaf Peak seemed impossibly close given the hours we had just put in.
+It had been a tough morning and refueling under the trig point with a view of the clouds rolling up the valley was the perfect lunch break.

 - Day Pack – if you’re going up Wells Cave Track, keep your pack small as there are some incredibly tight spots.